mehluli-dlamini-219105359/sundry-weather-notifications/kanban/kanban_explanation.md

 ### 1. Visualizing Task Workflow
 My **Kanban board**, named **"Assignment 6 Kanban Board"**, is structured into **columns representing task progress**.
 [Custom Kanban Board View](https://github.com/users/mehluli-dlamini-219105359/projects/1/views/9)

-All items (tasks) are assigned to me , as the sole contributor / stakeholder of this assignment.
+All items (tasks) are assigned to me , as the sole contributor / stakeholder of this assignment and filtered by query to represent priority of board items.

 Each column corresponds to a different stage in the workflow, such as:
 - **To Do** – Backlogged tasks that need to be worked on. - **Maximum of 3 Items**